ABeeinSpace/Innovation-Time-Project-Code/README.md

 ## System requirements

-At present (Oct.
-31st, 2020), only macOS and Linux is supported.
-I have not modified the program to use the operating system's path separator, as such Windows is NOT supported at this time.
+Basically, the only thing one needs to use this script is Python 3

 Operating systems supported:
   1. macOS
   2. Linux
+  3. Windows
 Other requirements:
-  1. Python 3
+  1. Python 3 (developed using Python 3.9, but any Python 3.x version should work fine)